nevsky118/nevsky118/README.md

 ### Hi there 👋

+### I work as a computer engineer at NASA, scanning the internet for flat earth photos and photoshopping them to look round.
+### Proud to be part of the team working 24/7 😄

 <!--
 **nevsky118/nevsky118** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.